 In response, a passionate group of young people from the Yuin region banded together and launched key iniatives which have strengthened the movement for simple and safe housing, on all fronts.

 Two young locals, Jacob Shields and Jordan Mundey, kicked things off with a deep diving doco into significance of the Tura Corridor.
-It premeired to a rare sold out audience at the Merimbula Picture Showman in early 2023.
+It premeired to a sold out audience at the Merimbula Picture Showman in early 2023.

 ABOVE RIGHT: Seats sold out a week before the premiere of Crunch Time.
 ABOVE LEFT: NSW state candidates Cathy Griff and Michael Holland in conversation with filmmakers Jacob Shields and Jordan Mundey; both politicans pledged to fight for the Tura Corridor during a panel discussion held after the screening.
 PHOTOS: Sam Hsiao

-Jacob and powerhouse activists Juliet Fontaine and Freya occleshaw then planned and excecuted an enormous tour of the South Coast.
+Jacob and fellow activists Juliet Fontaine and Freya occleshaw then planned and excecuted an enormous tour of the South Coast.
 The team visited six communites who are facing similar outdated and dangerous zombie housing projects.
 They held a Y.E.S (Youth Empowerent Session) at each destination, during which young people formed a strategy for future housing which benefits people and the planet.

 ABOVE: Young citizens of Manyana participate in a Youth Empowerment Session geared towards creating green housing